Neuroplant-Resources/Neuroplant-OWL/README.md

     - Input the name of your test variable
     - Click 'Do Data Viz' to see your plot generated.

-3. Multi 2 group plots:

-- If you have a reference condition that has 2 changing variables, and a comparison factor that is the indepdendent variable, you may use this option.
-This option generates 2 plots: 2 shared control plots next to each other, where the comparison factor (the indepdent variable) is restricted under each reference condition, and a multi-2 group plot that compares each of the comparison factor under the 2 reference conditions.
-If you have compound as your indepdent variable, and you have used 2 kinds of strains, if you would like to see how the compounds behave under each strain and if you would like to compare a compound under the 2 strain conditions, you can use this option.
-- IMPORTANT NOTE FOR MULTI-2 GROUP PLOTS: please input the names of the variables into the GUI as they appear in the batch results file.
-Please input the names into the colors key as compound_strain format and keep the names as they are in the batch results file.
-If dmso and N2 appear as DMSO and N2 in the batch results file, you should input the name as DMSO_N2 into the colors key.

 ## Troubleshooting